django/channels/loadtesting/2016-09-06/README.rst

 **Redis (0.14.0) and Daphne (0.14.3)**

 This is the channels config using redis as the backend.
-It's on one machine, so a local redis confog.
+It's on one machine, so a local redis config.

 Also, it's a single worker, not multiple, as that's the default config.